bhuga/quantity/README.md

     1.milliliter / 1.mm                     #=> should be 1000.mm**2, but kaboom

 If you just work with units derived from the base dimensions, there aren't known bugs.
-Please add a test if you find one.
+Please add a spec if you find one.

     1.mm**3 / 1.mm                          #=> 1 millimeter^2

 ### TODO
  * Lots more units are planned.
- * BigDecimal support a la rational.
+ * BigDecimal support a la Rational.
  * Supporting lambdas for unit values
  * BigDecimal/Rational compatible values for existing units
- * some DSL sugar for adding derived dimension units
+ * Some DSL sugar for adding derived dimension units

 ## Units
 Quantity.rb comes with a sizable collection of units, but still needs significant expansion.